kunal3229/design-patterns/README.md

 | Boilerplate      | More                        | Less                     |
 | Readability      | High                        | High                     |
 | Use Case         | Complex logic               | Simple DTOs              |

----

-## 🔗 Related Patterns

-- Factory Pattern – For creating simple objects with no optional fields
-- Prototype Pattern – For cloning existing objects
-- Fluent Interface – Often combined with builder for clean chaining

----

-💼 A must-have pattern in your Spring Boot backend toolkit, especially when designing configuration classes, request models, or messages where optional and required data need clear separation.